Tribute to Mr. George E. “Ted” Allen, III

 Growing up in a family of lawyers, Ted graduated from the University of Virginia and its law school in 1973.
 Soon thereafter, Ted joined the firm.
 Under the guidance of his dad, George Allen, Jr., and the mentorship of the great Cary Branch, Ted soon came to be recognized as an exceptional trial attorney and advocate.
 For more than 40 years, Ted dedicated his professional life to his clients.
 His extraordinary abilities were only exceeded by his work ethic – Ted was often the first one in the office and the last to leave.
 While maintaining an active law practice, Ted served as the firm’s president from 1990 to 1999.
 Under his leadership, new offices were opened throughout central Virginia, thereby expanding the firm’s footprint and its ability to serve and protect more of the wrongfully injured.
 From 1993-1994, Ted served as the president of the Virginia Trial Lawyers Association.
 He was also named as a fellow in the International Academy of Trial Lawyers, an invitation only association of lawyers throughout the world whose membership is limited to 500 attorneys.

-Throughout his carrier, Ted represented hundreds of seriously injured clients with uncompromising compassion, devotion, and exceptional skill.
+Throughout his career, Ted represented hundreds of seriously injured clients with uncompromising compassion, devotion, and exceptional skill.
 Those that he represented were truly blessed.